Former Transportation Secretary, San Jose Mayor Norman Mineta dies at 90

 In 1971, Mineta was elected mayor of San Jose, the first Asian American to lead a major U.S. city after serving four years on the City Council.

-Three years later, he was elected to the first of 10 terms in Congress, where his accomplishments included chairing the House Transportation Committee and championing legislation offering a formal apology and compensation to Japanese Americans who were in internment camps.
+Three years later, he was elected to the first of 10 terms in Congress.
+His accomplishments included chairing the House Transportation Committee and championing legislation offering a formal apology and compensation to Japanese Americans who were in internment camps.

+Grace Kurbota Ybarra, a friend of Mineta, told KPIX 5 that she first met him when they were both interned at Heart Mountain, Wyoming after the attack on Pearl Harbor, and then later on in law school.

+Kurbota Ybarra said his work to get redress money and an apology for all Japanese Americans has elevated him to special status in the community.

 Mineta also served as Secretary of Commerce during the closing days of President Bill Clinton's administration.
 After George W. Bush won the 2000 presidential election, Mineta became the lone Democrat on the Republican's cabinet, serving as Secretary of Transportation.